Harquin14/DATA-WAREHOUSE-PYSPARK-SQL-SERVER-HADOOP-HIVE-/README.md

-# DATA-WAREHOUSE-PYSPARK-SQL-SERVER-HADOOP-HIVE-
+# DATA-WAREHOUSE-PYSPARK-SQL-SERVER-HADOOP-HIVE

 🏗️ Modern Data Warehouse & Analytics Project

-🚀 Building a Scalable Data Warehouse using PySpark and the Medallion Architecture (Bronze, Silver & Gold Layers)
+ Building a Scalable Data Warehouse using PySpark and the Medallion Architecture (Bronze, Silver & Gold Layers)

-📌 Project Overview
+ Project Overview

 This project demonstrates the end-to-end development of a modern data warehouse using PySpark, designed for analytical reporting and business intelligence.